Manipur: Centre constitutes special NIA court in Churachandpur for ethnic conflict trials

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The NIA has taken over several cases related to the ethnic violence that began on May 3, 2023, in which over 260 individuals lost their lives in the state.
+The NIA has taken over several cases related to ethnic violence that began on May 3, 2023, and over 260 individuals lost their lives in the state.

 Among the cases taken up by the NIA in the Churachandpur district session court is the abduction and killing of six individuals (three women and three children) in Jiribam, as well as other violent incidents.